mhbeals/scissorsandpaste/Individual MD Entries/1818-07-04_Caledonian Mercury_128.md

                     parties seem to have fought with desperation.
 The Spaniards say that the Patriots are totally defeated, but acknowledge the loss of many first rate officers.
-The Commander in Chief of the Royal army engaged (De La Torre) is severely wounded, and his Aid-de Camp (Colonel Villars), and about 20 officers killed and wounded.
+The Commander in Chief of the Royal army engaged (De La Torre) is severely wounded, and his Aid-deCamp (Colonel Villars), and about 20 officers killed and wounded.
 It is said that the pass (Calabosa) is again in the hands of the Royalists.
 The Royal Commander in Chief (Morillo) has